pcsg/marble-cards-browser-extension/README.md

 Browser Extension for MARBLE.CARDS
 ======

-This is a browser extension for the Crypto Currency game [Marble.Cards](https://marble.cards/).
+This is a browser extension for the Cryptocurrency Collectables [Marble.Cards](https://marble.cards/).

 ![Preview](preview/store-01.png)